tekrajchhetri/rnithackathonwebsite/content/authors/patrick/_index.md

 ---
 # Display name
-title: Tek Raj Chhetri
+title: Patrick Aschenbrenner

+# Username (this should match the folder name)
+authors:
+  - Patrick Aschenbrenner

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Instructor